slatedocs/slate/source/includes/api-reference/_index.html.md

 <span class="description">
 Creates and returns a job that will asynchronously handle the project template creation.
 Note that while the resulting project template can be accessed with the API, it won't be visible in the Asana UI until Project Templates 2.0 is launched in the app.
+See more in [this forum post](https://forum.asana.com/t/a-new-api-for-project-templates/156432).
 </span>

 <h3 id="create-a-project-template-from-a-project-parameters">Parameters</h3>